Cosumnes River College: History

 In 2004, the Folsom Lake Center was accredited and renamed as Folsom Lake College, becoming the fourth community college under Los Rios Community College District.

 In 2004, construction on the Operations and Public Safety (OPS) building was completed.
 The building houses a variety of support services and departments.
 This includes a Health Services office staffed by college nurses, the Operations Department offices (housing the offices for Custodial/Maintenance Services and for Facility Use Processing), a Mail and Printing Center, and a substation of the Los Rios Community College Police Department.

 The two-story Learning Resource Center was dedicated in 2005 with classroom space, and special computer labs for English as a Second Language, Digital Media, Journalism, and a Math Center.
 These buildings were funded in part from a voter-approved community college district bond, Measure A.

-The college's plans also include construction of an Elk Grove Center in the southern part of Elk Grove, California, United States.
+The college's plans also include construction of an Elk Grove Center in the southern part of Elk Grove.
 The center site was dedicated with a ground breaking in 2011.
-Construction also began in 2011 on the $18-million Winn Center for Construction and Architecture which will provide instructional space for Construction, Construction Management Technology, Pharmacy Technology, and Photography among other programs.
-The building was supported by a $1-million gift from Mike Winn and family.
+Construction also began in 2011 on the $18-million Winn Center for Construction and Architecture, which will provide instructional space for Construction, Construction Management Technology, Pharmacy Technology, and Photography among other programs.
+The building was supported by a $1-million gift from Mike Winn and his family.

-In partnership with the Sacramento Regional Transit, (SACRT) construction the CRC/Regional Transit Parking Structure began in 2011.
+In partnership with the Sacramento Regional Transit (SACRT), construction the CRC/Regional Transit Parking Structure began in 2011.
 In 2015, the college received light rail service when the Blue Line was extended to terminate at a new station on Bruceville Road on the east side of the campus.